My 5 Year Experience Dating Colombian Women in Medellin – (07/10/18)

 Medellin women are beautiful, and word is spreading pretty much around the world.
 Therefore, I have decided to document my experience.
 I have been dating Colombian women for over 6 years now.
 When I first arrived here, there wasn’t yet a complete guide to dating paisa women.
 I had to learn everything from experience, and it’s been a blast.

 Places frequented by tourists in Medellin are more saturated with foreigners than before.
 Hot Medellin girls are not the sole reason for this rise in tourism to “The City of Eternal Spring”, but it is definitely up there.

-Disclaimer: I am aware of the underworld of sex tourism and prostitution in Colombia and I know that there are many strip clubs and brothels in Medellin; however, strippers and pros are not the types of girls that I date, nor is it something I would like to promote; therefore, I will not be referring to that in this post.
+Disclaimer: I am aware of the underworld of sex tourism, sex monger networks and prostitution in Colombia and I know that there are many strip clubs and brothels in Medellin; however, strippers and pros are not the types of girls that I date, nor is it something I would like to promote; therefore, I will not be referring to that in this post.
 Also, this is a narrative of my own experiences.
 It is not meant to be a guide or advice for other guys.
 Lastly, I do not intend to degrade or belittle women.
 On the contrary, I respect them and believe that no matter where you go, you’ll find extraordinary women.
 Medellin just happens to have many of them.

 My Unique Perspective on Dating Medellin Women

 My situation is a little different than most foreigners here in Colombia.
 I am actually Colombian, my family is Colombian, and more importantly (aside from my height, 6’2″) I look Colombian.
 I have lived my entire life, barring the past 7 years, in Southern California.
 At first glance, Medellin women do not perceive me as a foreigner due to the way I look.
 So I do not have that instant “gringo effect” on them.